 Horror is for life, not just for Halloween.
-From the other-worldly castles of Transylvania to the gruesome museums of London, the world is full of places catering to those with a taste for the macabre.
-However, four spooky destinations really stand out as worthy visits on a holiday any time of the year.
-All of which are sure to send a chill down even the most intrepid explorer’s spine.
+From the otherworldly castles of Transylvania to the gruesome museums of London, the world is full of places catering to those with a taste for the macabre.
+However, four spooky destinations really stand out as worthy visits on a holiday any time of the year, each sure to send a chill down even the most intrepid explorer’s spine.

 Image credit: Derya Ertugrul from Flickr